ysmood/jdb/readme.md

 * ### compact_db_file (callback)

   Reduce the size of the database file.
-It will calc all the commands and save the final `doc` object to the file and delete all the other commands.
+It will calculate all the commands and save the final `doc` object to the file and delete all the other commands.

 * ### compact_db_file_sync ()